 Do you know the cost of equity?
 No it is not the dividends.
 That means a company that does not pay dividends has zero cost of equity.
 That is obviously not the case.
 Cost of equity is the return that equity shareholders expect from the company.
 What returns do equity investors expect?
 An investor who invests in government bonds is happy with low returns as the money is safe from default risk.
 When you invest in equities you want to be compensated for a variety of other risks that you take on.
 Here is how the risk matrix looks like.

 Firstly, equity investor at least needs to earn the risk-free rate on a government bond.
 That is the base case scenario.
 Secondly, investors need to earn at least what the passive index (Nifty or Sensex) can earn.
 Why do I take the trouble of stock selection if I cannot even beat the index?
 Thirdly, the investor will need compensation for systematic risk as measured by Beta.
 For example, a company with a Beta of 1.20 will require more compensation than the index.
 Finally, I will also need compensation for risks that are unique to the company or the industry in which the company is operating.
-When the bond yields go up then the risk free rate of return (Rf) goes up and hence equity investors will demand higher returns.
+When the bond yields go up then the risk-free rate of return (Rf) goes up and hence equity investors will demand higher returns.
 If they are not able to earn higher returns, the stock price will correct downward to adjust the yield to higher levels.
 This is also called the earnings yield approach.

 Smart investors may prefer bonds over equities

 If bond yields trend higher and equity earnings yields don’t match up then investors will find it more lucrative to be invested in debt rather than in equities.
-Why should I invest in equities and take all the risk if I am not compensated.
+Why should I invest in equities and take all the risk if I am not compensated?
 As well stick to debt!
-For example if the P/E is 25, that means the earnings yield (E/P) is 4%.
-If bonds are giving a current yield of 7%, then long term investors will have an incentive to prefer bonds and debt instruments over equity.
+For example, if the P/E is 25, that means the earnings yield (E/P) is 4%.
+If bonds are giving a current yield of 7%, then long-term investors will have an incentive to prefer bonds and debt instruments over equity.
 The debt paper is so much more attractive than equity that it just does not make sense to stay invested in equities.
 Smart money will flow out of equities and into bonds.

 In the current scenario, the bond yields on 10-year benchmark bonds have gone up to 8.20%.
-If the government, which is the bluest of blue chips, is raising funds at 8.20% then private sector will have to pay a higher rate to raise funds.
+If the government, which is the bluest of blue chips, is raising funds at 8.20% then the private sector will have to pay a higher rate to raise funds.
 Today, even blue chips are facing higher borrowing costs and that means the problem could be a lot more acute for mid cap and small cap companies with lesser financial muscle.
 Higher borrowing costs could put a strain on the financial viability of companies.
 Higher interest cost will mean lower interest coverage and that is an indicator of higher financial risk.
 Companies will find it increasingly difficult to meet their debt servicing out of their cash flows and start relying on rolling over their debt.

 There is also an institutional angle to it.
 Banks and mutual funds holding bonds in their portfolios will face investment depreciation due to higher bond yields.
 To that extent, their NAVs will reduce and that will reflect in returns.
 But not all is negative about rising interest rates.
 The economy requires competitive rates so that lenders are adequately rewarded.
-The only positive feature is that in the longer run equities have gained from higher yields if it is supported by GDP growth.
+The only positive feature is that in the long run equities have gained from higher yields if it is supported by GDP growth.
 Of course, the only condition is that there is no runaway rise in interest rates like what we are seeing in countries like Turkey and Argentina.
 That is the challenge!

 To invest in bonds signup here to open a Demat account